18F/eng-hiring/_pages/pre-work/backend.md

 tests), and thinking about questions you'll want to ask the candidate during the interview (see below).

-The code review is part of the interview, too, so below are some good and bad signs to look for in the code; remember to [take notes]({{ site.baseurl }}/interviews/#take-notes)

 As you review, remember that candidate only spent about 3 hours on this code;
 it doesn't need to be perfect.
 It should work, and solve the problem assigned, but minor issues, rough edges, and less-than-perfect parts are totally fine.